 The Sexual and Reproductive Health Profiles have been developed by Public Health England to support local authorities and public health leads to monitor the sexual and reproductive health of their population and the performance of local public health related systems.
 The profiles provide a snapshot of sexual and reproductive health across a range of topics including teenage pregnancy, abortions, contraception, HIV and sexually transmitted infections (STIs).
 Wider influences on sexual health such as alcohol use, and other topics relating to teenage pregnancy such as education and deprivation level are also included.

-In addition, Public Health England's Sexual Health Balanced Scorecard provides a snapshot of sexual health at a local level.
+In addition, Public Health England's Sexual Health Balanced Scorecard (currently unavailable) provides a snapshot of sexual health at a local level.
 Interactive maps and charts enable comparisons to be made regionally and nationally across a range of indicators relating to teenage pregnancy, abortions, contraception, sexually transmitted infections and other relevant issues.
 The aim is to provide a key source of sexual health information for public health, commissioning and performance management colleagues at a local, regional and national level.
 This particular tool allows users to view and compare key and supporting indicators to provide a wider view of sexual health at a Local Authority level.

 Key findings from the national profiles include: